 According to recent visitors, this quirky attraction will certainly appeal to history buffs, museum-goers and families (kids love the 800-foot-long underground tunnel connecting the house to the stables).
 Even if you don't identify as one of those travelers, visitors' collective sentiment of the castle's stunning interiors are enough to illicit a trip.

 Located about 3 miles north of downtown Toronto, you can get to Casa Loma by getting off at the Dupont subway station.
-Casa Loma is open every day from 9 a.m. to 5 p.m.
-Admission ranges from CA$24 for adults (about $18) to CA$14 (about $10.50) for kids.
+Casa Loma is open every day from 9:30 a.m. to 5 p.m. (last entry at 4:30 p.m.).
+Admission ranges from CA$30 for adults (about $23) to CA$20 (about $13) for kids.
+If you purchased a CityPASS, your admission fee is included.
+Self-guided multimedia tours are also included in general admission.
+In addition to restrooms, there are three eateries on-site, as well as a gift shop.
 For more information, visit the Casa Loma website.

 #1 Toronto Islands